sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-04-Spring Data in Short.md

 {% endhighlight %}

 ### Query based on method name.
-Based on method names spring tries to create query for them, for exmaple.
+Based on method names spring tries to create query for them, for example.
 Employee findByFirstNameAndLastName(String firstname, String lastName); // where firstname=:firstname and lastnmae= : lastname
 Employee findByAgeGreaterThanOrderByFirstnameDesc(int age); // where age>:age order by firstname desc